TB-proj/cyclistic-case-study/README.md

 ## Tools for analysis
 R was used due to the data size and visualizations needed to complete this analysis.

-- Prepare, process and analyze steps are described in the R script with comments.
+- Prepare, process and analyze steps are described in the R script with comments

 ## Share
 Created output graphs were uploaded to rpubs for public use.